xoxfaby/BetterUI/BetterUI/Thunderstore/README.md

 P = Sprint Related Last

 ## Changelog

+### v1.5.0
+ - ##### New Features:
+   - __Advanced Skill Tooltips:__
+     Proc Coefficients have been added to skill tooltips.
+     Calculated effects based on the items you are carrying.
+     Includes public methods so other mod makers can integrate their information into BetterUI.
+   - __**Equipment cooldown:__ **
+     Show the base cooldown of your equipment and the effective cooldown if it has been reduced by your items
+   - Skills and equipment show the cooldown remaining even if you can have multiple stacks.
+   - Ability to disable pickup notifications for items/equipemnts/artifacts
+ - ##### Bugfixes:
+   - Scrapper window no longer shows before/after ItemStatsIntegration text, only the normal one.
+   - $luckcrit now works correctly
+   - Fixed a bug with command windows if sorting was enabled on the scrapper window but not the command window
+ - ##### Other Notes:
+   - Some default options have been changed, such as the default command sorting not changing the item order anymore because it was found to be disruptive.
+I encourage everyone to look back at features they might've previously disabled because it's possible they have been improved since then.
+   - If you want something added to the mod feel free to create an issue on GitHub, many features and options for the StatsDisplay were added because they were requested.

 #### v1.4.4
  - Fixed command bug when picking equipment due to leftover code and hook typo